 In March 2017, the Trump administration began a policy of denying abortions to undocumented minors in its custody.
 Immigrant girls fought the government in court for the right to terminate their pregnancies.
 This is their story.

-The American Civil Liberties Union filed suit to force ORR to let Doe get her abortion.
+The American Civil Liberties Union filed suit to force the ORR to let Doe get her abortion.
 Lawyers for the Justice Department argued the federal government wasn’t obligated to let Doe get an abortion.
 They wrote in court filings that the government has “strong and constitutionally legitimate interests in promoting childbirth, in refusing to facilitate abortion, and in not providing incentives for pregnant minors to illegally cross the border to obtain elective abortions while in federal custody.”

 In response to the ACLU’s suit, Texas Attorney General Ken Paxton filed an amicus brief defending “the federal government’s refusal to comply with an unlawfully-present minor alien’s request to have an abortion in Texas,” according to a news release sent out by his office.
-Attorneys general of Arkansas, Louisiana, Michigan, Nebraska, Ohio, Oklahoma, and South Carolina joined Texas in the brief.
+Attorneys General of Arkansas, Louisiana, Michigan, Nebraska, Ohio, Oklahoma, and South Carolina joined Texas in the brief.

 “An unlawfully-present alien with no substantial ties to this country has no constitutional right to abortion on demand,” Paxton argued in the release.
 “Texas has a legitimate and substantial interest in preserving and promoting fetal life.
 Texas must not become a sanctuary state for abortions.”